calaba/octave-3.8.2-enable-64-ubuntu-14.04/README.md

 Octave Sources compilation 32-bit indexing mode (default):
 ==========================================================

-For troubleshooting purposes if you wanna compare what is happening in the logs being produced while compiling Octave 3.8.2 from it's sources on Ubuntu 14.04 / 14.04.1 - here adding step-by-step scenari how to compile Octave with standard options (without the --enable-64 indexing):
+For troubleshooting purposes if you wanna compare what is happening in the logs being produced while compiling Octave 3.8.2 from it's sources on Ubuntu 14.04 / 14.04.1 - here adding step-by-step scenario how to compile Octave with standard options (without the --enable-64 indexing):

 1) Install Ubuntu Linux Desktop 14.04 from ISO distribution file (Installation CD-ROM can be downloaded from original distribution site http://mirror.anl.gov/pub/ubuntu-iso/DVDs/ubuntu/14.04/release/).
 The compilation and installation procedures might work on later versions of Ubuntu Linux Desktop as well.